MobileROS/MobileROS/details.md

 ## System Overview

-WirelessROS is a robot operating system that treats wireless communication as a core information resource rather than an external service.
-This document details the implementation mechanisms of WirelessROS, focusing on how it achieves deep integration of communication and robot control through the Hub-Engines-Cells architecture.
+MobileROS is a robot operating system that treats wireless communication as a core information resource rather than an external service.
+This document details the implementation mechanisms of MobileROS, focusing on how it achieves deep integration of communication and robot control through the Hub-Engines-Cells architecture.

-Unlike traditional ROS systems that view wireless communication as a black box service, WirelessROS creates a hybrid coordination architecture with centralized coordination and distributed execution through service mesh principles and domain-driven design theory.
+Unlike traditional ROS systems that view wireless communication as a black box service, MobileROS creates a hybrid coordination architecture with centralized coordination and distributed execution through service mesh principles and domain-driven design theory.
 This architecture allows robots to directly access physical layer communication data and dynamically adjust perception, planning, and control strategies based on communication quality.

-The core innovation of WirelessROS lies in transforming physical layer communication from an opaque external service into a key information source within the system.
+The core innovation of MobileROS lies in transforming physical layer communication from an opaque external service into a key information source within the system.
 This transformation is achieved through three specialized engines: Radio Information Engine extracts and interprets physical layer parameters; Cross Domain Engine transforms communication insights into robot control constraints; Physical Adaptive Engine dynamically adjusts transmission strategies based on task requirements.
 These engines work together under the coordination of the Hub, forming a complete closed-loop system that allows robots to dynamically adjust behavior based on communication conditions while optimizing communication resources to support robotic tasks.

 ## Hub-Engines-Cells Architecture

 ### Architectural Design Principles

-The Hub-Engines-Cells architecture of WirelessROS is implemented based on two core design principles:
+The Hub-Engines-Cells architecture of MobileROS is implemented based on two core design principles:

-1. **Service Mesh Principles**: This principle is reflected in WirelessROS as decentralized control logic, uniform service-to-service communication, and system-wide observability.
+1. **Service Mesh Principles**: This principle is reflected in MobileROS as decentralized control logic, uniform service-to-service communication, and system-wide observability.
 The Hub, as the central coordinator, implements service discovery, load balancing, and failover, ensuring robust and resilient inter-module communication.
 From an implementation perspective, this principle is realized through a message bus mechanism, where components communicate via standardized interfaces, and the Hub monitors global system health.

    The key to service mesh implementation is the "sidecar" pattern built around each service unit (Engine or Cell).
-Although not directly using industrial-grade service mesh frameworks like Istio or Linkerd, WirelessROS adopts the same design philosophy.
+Although not directly using industrial-grade service mesh frameworks like Istio or Linkerd, MobileROS adopts the same design philosophy.
 Each service component is equipped with standardized communication interfaces, monitoring mechanisms, and error handling logic.
 These "sidecar" functionalities are decoupled from the core business logic, ensuring system maintainability and scalability.
 For example, the Hub's `monitor_nodes` method implements functionality similar to the control plane of a service mesh, maintaining system stability through continuous health checks.

 2. **Domain-Driven Design Theory**: This principle guides the system's division into well-defined domains, each mapped to a "bounded context" with its own ubiquitous language and internal logic.
 In the implementation, Radio Information Engine, Cross Domain Engine, and Physical Adaptive Engine correspond to different domain contexts, each handling domain-specific logic and interacting through context mapping.